tukl-msd/gem5.TnT/arch/arm/README.md

 This repository contains tips and tricks about gem5.
 It is intended to gather and share useful hints about gem5, so that the learning process is accelerated.

-This folder contains tips and tricks for the arm archtecture.
+This folder contains tips and tricks for the arm architecture.

+Before running the scripts below make sure everything else is setup!
+You're all done if you followed [**the steps described here**](../../README.md).

 * [**getarmsebenchmarks.sh**](getarmsebenchmarks.sh): builds SE benchmark programs from the LLVM test-suite for arm.
 * [**runarmsebenchmarks.sh**](runarmsebenchmarks.sh): builds gem5 and runs some of the above-mentioned benchmarks (system call emulation).